ros2/demos/demo_nodes_cpp/README.md

 ### Set & Get Parameters

-This runs `set_and_get_parameters` ROS 2 node which programmatically sets and gets parameters:
+This runs `set_and_get_parameters` ROS 2 node which programmatically sets and gets parameters.

 #### Synchronous